2019–20 Detroit City FC season

 The 2019–20 season was Detroit City FC's first professional season since the club was established in 2012 and their first in the National Independent Soccer Association.

-Overview

 Detroit City FC was accepted in the National Independent Soccer Association on December 11, 2019, and began competing in the 2020 Spring season.
-After playing a single match, the NISA season was postponed and then ultimately canceled on April 27, 2020 due to the COVID-19 pandemic.
+After playing a single match, the NISA season was postponed and then ultimately canceled on April 27, 2020, due to the COVID-19 pandemic.